Federal Student Aid: Mission

 Federal Student Aid's core mission is to ensure that all eligible Americans benefit from federal financial assistance—grants, loans and work-study programs—for education beyond high school.
-The programs Federal Student Aid administers comprise the nation's largest source of student financial aid: during the 2010-11 school year alone, Federal Student Aid provided approximately $144 billion in new aid to nearly 15 million postsecondary students and their families.
-A staff of 1,200 is based in 10 cities in addition to the Washington, D.C. headquarters.
-In 2021, US Education Secretary Miguel Cardona appointed Richard Cordray, the former (and first) head of the US Consumer Financial Protection Bureau (CFPB), to the post of chief operating officer of Federal Student Aid.
-Mr. Cordray said he would work to “…create more pathways to education…not burdened by insurmountable debt.”
+The programs Federal Student Aid administers comprise the nation's largest source of student financial aid: during the 2010–11 school year alone, Federal Student Aid provided approximately $144 billion in new aid to nearly 15 million postsecondary students and their families.
+A staff of 1,200 is based in 10 cities in addition to the Washington, DC, headquarters.
+In 2021, U.S. Education Secretary Miguel Cardona appointed Richard Cordray, the former head of the U.S. Consumer Financial Protection Bureau (CFPB), to the post of chief operating officer of Federal Student Aid.
+Cordray said he would work to "create more pathways to education…not burdened by insurmountable debt."
 The program, as of September 2020, had 5.5 million individuals in default for $122 billion.
-The Federal Reserve Bank of New York reported that 20% of all student debt – mostly in the federal program - is at least 90% delinquent.
+The Federal Reserve Bank of New York reported that 20% of all student debt – mostly in the federal program – is at least 90% delinquent.